Written by

 High English Proficiency

 Another reason why international companies look for an offshore Filipino accountant is because of their high English proficiency.
-The Philippines ranks 20th in English proficiency worldwide based on the EF English Proficiency Index.
+English is widely spoken in the Philippines.
+In the 2026 EF English Proficiency Index, the country scored 570 points, classifying it as having High English proficiency.
+This ensures that Filipino accountants can collaborate seamlessly with international teams.

 Since English is the standard language of international commerce, English proficiency enables smoother working relationships.
 It’ll be easier to onboard, train, and collaborate with your offshore CPA.
 Given the technical terms in finance, English comprehension will make compliance much faster.